John Coughlin (alderman): Colorado Springs

 Coughlin opened Zoo Park in Colorado Springs, Colorado, in 1906.
 He had first vacationed in Colorado Springs in 1900 and fell in love with it, spending most of his summers there.
 One of the main attractions of Zoo Park was an elephant named Princess Alice, which had been granted from Chicago's Lincoln Park Zoo after Coughlin convinced his fellow aldermen that owning another elephant was a waste of taxpayer money.
 However, the rise of reformers dried up Coughlin's Chicago revenue, and combined with declining attendance at Zoo Park and the destruction by fire of Coughlin's summer residence in 1914 his stay became more difficult, and he ultimately left Colorado for good upon its passing of Prohibition.

 Legacy

-A 2012 retrospective by NBC News Chicago ranked Coughlin and Kenna as the 3rd and 4th most corrupt public officials in Illinois history, behind only William Hale Thompson and Paul Powell.
+A 2012 retrospective by NBC News Chicago ranked Coughlin and Kenna as the 3rd and 4th most corrupt public officials in Illinois history, behind William Hale Thompson and Paul Powell.

-The last surviving link to Coughlin and Kenna was Anthony C. Laurino, who had served as an assistant precinct captain under their tutelage and would later serve as alderman of the 39th ward from 1965 to 1994, dying in 1999.
+The last surviving link to Coughlin and Kenna was Anthony C. Laurino, who had served as an assistant precinct captain under their tutelage and later serve as alderman of the 39th ward from 1965 to 1994, dying in 1999.

-The 1st ward would continue with its corruption throughout the 20th century, until it was moved up north in 1993 and the Loop and areas divided among several wards.
+The 1st ward continued its corruption throughout the 20th century until it was moved north in 1993 and the Loop and areas divided among several wards.